geosdi/GWT-OpenLayers/gwt-openlayers-showcase/src/main/resources/org/gwtopenmaps/demo/openlayers/public/examples/vector/VectorExample.txt

         contentPanel.add(
                 new HTML(
-                "<p>This example shows how to add a Vector marker, and a line to the map.</p><p>Note that you can also use the Marker class to add markers, but it is advised to use this method instead."));
+                "<p>This example shows how to add a Vector marker, and a line to the map.</p>" + "<p>Note that you can also use the Marker class to add markers, but it is advised to use this method instead.<p>" +
+                "<p>Click on a vector to select it.<BR/>" +
+                "<UL><LI>Click outside a vector to deselect it." + "<LI>When a feature gets selected a Window.alert pops up, and the feature turns yellow." + "<LI>Note that a feature doesn't get reselected when clicking on it when it was allready selected.
+So clicking multiple times on the same feature will not show multiple Window.alert popups." +
+                "</UL></p>"));
         contentPanel.add(mapWidget);

         initWidget(contentPanel);